-

 Closing Reflection

-Participants will close the summit with reflections, key takeaways, and next steps for continuing collaboration across regions and sectors.
+Participants closed the summit with reflections, key takeaways, and next steps for continuing collaboration across regions and sectors.